 Our courts are facing difficult challenges right now.
 The opioid crisis, an underfunded mental health system, outdated mandatory sentencing restrictions, a bail system in need of reform, jail over-crowding, and the crushing cost of civil litigation are all urgent problems.
+And now the unprecedented fall-out from the COVID-19 crisis.
 There is no magic bullet for any of these problems.
 But they all require thoughtful collaboration by judges and the many others who have a stake in the safety of Snohomish County communities.

 When Governor Inslee appointed me to our Superior Court bench in 2018, he had a wide field of candidates to choose from.
 I was honored to be selected.
 But I was also determined to use my judicial position to make a difference in people’s lives, just as I did in my career as a Public Defender, where I gained a deep understanding of what inaccess to justice looks like in our communities.